FilipRudy/FilipRudy/README.md

 ## Welcome to my github page
-Hello there, I'm Filip, a passionate web developer dedicated to crafting exceptional digital experiences.
-I would love to present a blend of smaller projects aimed at honing every aspect of web development with great attention to detail, alongside larger challenges aimed at pushing the boundaries of design and solution-oriented thinking.

-Within this portfolio, you'll find a diverse array of projects that reflect my commitment to continuous learning and innovation - because I believe that continuous learning is one of the greatest virtues.
+Hi, I'm Filip, a web developer focused on creating high-quality digital experiences.
+My portfolio includes a mix of smaller projects that refine my skills and larger ones that challenge me to push design and problem-solving boundaries.
+I'm committed to learning and innovation, believing that continuous learning is key to success.

 ## Currently learning
 * Microservices based web applications
-* Deepening my Java knowledge
+* Deepening my Java and NestJS knowledge

-* Ruby on rails
+## Currently working on in private
+* My bachelor's work, which is a fullstack NestJS and React Native based application

 ## Main Tech stack
 *  Nest.JS